rbachawal/project1/MotrCodingStyle.md

     at once is very important if you stare at it for hours.
 Blank lines are precious resource;

-  * all kinds of redundant Hungarian notations should be eschewed.
+  * All kinds of redundant Hungarian notations should be eschewed.
 For example, don't put information about parameters in the function name, because parameters are already present at a call site.
 A typical call for m0_mod_call_with_bar() would look like m0_mod_call_with_bar(foo, bar).
 Not